NZ’s dog trainer to the movie stars

 “2pac is my daughter’s dog that was a rescue dog, so we rescued his and treated him, he was a bit of a mess when we first started him.
 Then he went on to do quite a bit of film work and then he got the role as 2pac.”

-Kei Tāmaki ia e whakatairanga ana i tētahi kiriata hou ko 'Red Dog', ki te whakaako hoki i a māua ko Beau Pugsly i ētahi āhuatanga hou.
+He's here in Auckland promoting a new film he was involved in Red Dog and to teach Beau Pugsly and I a few tricks.

-“I noticed with your little falla here Beau, he's got a little bit of weariness to strangers.
+“I noticed with your little fella here Beau, he's got a little bit of weariness to strangers.
 He's missed his socialisation with kids, its treat able so we can sort him out now.”

-E ai ki a Mark, ko te wahanga whakahoahoa te tino wahanga mō ngā kuri i a rātou e tipu ana.
+Mark says the formative period is the most important for any young dog.

 “7-8 weeks is when you should get your dog, that next 2 month is the formative period of your dog's life, that's when you make and break your dog, it's when they really need to get out and about and socialise.”